 Learn more about casement windows

 Like casement windows, awning windows open outward, though they are hinged from the top instead of the sides.
 These pair nicely with stationary windows because they add ventilation and provide some visual variety.
 Awning windows are a great choice to let in airflow with less risk of rain entering your home when open.
 They make a great addition above a window or door where you want ventilation in a hard-to-reach area.
 Avoid placing these windows where they may obstruct movement outside, like a patio or sidewalk.

 This style is a set of three angled window panes, typically with a large center window and smaller side panes that have the option of opening.
 This is the kind of window you want to install wherever you want to create interest on the outside or look at something interesting from the inside.
 It also makes for a perfect reading nook just by adding some cushions to the ledge.
 With three customizable windows in one combination, you have ultimate flexibility in styles and configurations.

 Instead of the three-paned bay window, a bow window can include four or more panes, typically equal in size, extending past the walls of your home in a graceful curving shape.
 The panes can be fixed or operable depending on your preference — but either way, they will provide beautiful panoramic views of your front or back yard.
 What's the difference between bay vs bow windows?
 Here's a handy guide to help.

 Learn more about bow windows

 If none of these standard replacement window styles is what you’re looking for in your home, there is always the option to customize your own window.
 At Pella, we can create panes in unique shapes, frames at special angles, and windows in virtually any size, shape or style you have in mind.
+Think circles, hexagons, octagons, arches and other unique shapes.
 If you are really looking to make a unique statement with your windows that is unlike anything you’ve seen before, this is probably the option for you.